Chetan496/certified-gcp-cloud-engineer/01-fundamentals/big-data-and-ml.md

         - A cluster can be created in 90 seconds or less
         - We can scale up and down jobs on the fly
         - We pay only for hardware resources used during the life of the cluster (billing is done down to second)
-        - We can save money be using preemptible compute instances (up to 80% cheaper)
+        - We can save money by using preemptible compute instances (up to 80% cheaper)
     - Cloud Dataflow:
         - It is an unified programming model and managed service
         - It can be used for ETL, batch processing, stream processing
-        - We used Dataflow to create data pipelines used for batch processing a streaming purposes
+        - We use Dataflow to create data pipelines used for batch processing and streaming purposes
         - Orchestration: we can create pipelines that coordinate services, including external services
         - Dataflow integrates with Cloud Storage, Pub/Sub, BigQuery and BigTable
     - BigQuery: